INFORMATION, PREPARATION & GUIDELINES FOR DANCERS

-During the dance the women fast.
-We work with the feminine essence, the lunar power and with the nurturing and soft energies of the Goddess, which is not intrusive.
-During the ceremony we always get a few drops of honey and you are also allowed to bring your own honey jar to regulate and support your sugar balance during the day.
+During the dance we all fast and work with the feminine essence, the lunar power and with the nourishing and soft energies of the Goddess, nourishing ourselves with the love of Mother Earth.
+During the ceremony we always receive a few drops of honey that gives us sweetness and strength, you can also bring your own jar of honey to regulate and support your sugar balance during the day.

-At sunset and sunrise we have sweat lodges.
-In between we dance the whole night in a ceremonial circle, in traditional formations to the mother drum and the prayer chants.
-We rest in our tents during the day.
+At sunset and sunrise we enter the sacred temazcalli, we will dance all night in the ceremonial circle, performing traditional formations that connect to the universe with the dance around the big drum (huehuetl) and chants.
+We will rest in our tents during the day.

-We wear ceremonial clothing which you prepare in advance.
-Another preparation is the prayer bundles that you take with you to the ceremony.
+We wear ceremonial dress that all the dancers have prepared in advance.
+And we offer our prayers that we have brought with us to the ceremony.
 You can find instructions on how to do this below.

 PLEASE READ THIS WHOLE PAGE CAREFULLY, THANK YOU & WELCOME!

-*If you want to arrive before August 8th, you can do so as a DANCER/HELPER.
+*If you want to arrive before Thursday Aug.
+15, you can do so as a DANCER/HELPER.
 We are in full construction & preparation and everyone who is already on the land is helping out.
-So if you want to help and arrive before the 8thAugust, please mention your arrival date in the registration form.
-The Cost per day is 20 euros (for the 3 meals a day) and must be transferred in advance together with your Payment for the dance.
-You can ONLY arrive for the coordination, organization and smooth preparation IF YOU have REGISTERED BEFORE AUGUST 8TH .
+So if you want to help and arrive before the Aug 15, please mention your arrival date in the registration form.
+The Cost per day is 20 euros (for the 3 meals a day) and that you will pay directly on the moonland.
+You can ONLY arrive for the coordination, organization and smooth preparation IF YOU have REGISTERED BEFORE AUG 10 .
 Thank you for your understanding and collaboration.